ralyodio/bmr/README.md

     ./build && ./start

 I've only tested with MacOS 10.8.4 so far, but these steps should work for Linux too.
 If anyone can get this to work on Windows, let me the know the steps and I'll add them here.
+Once the app stablizes and basic functionality is working I will build packages to download and install.